Page Links: First Previous 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 Next Last Index Page

 I disagree.

 It was a very small "window of opportunity", maybe 30 seconds longer and the plane could have been saved.
 Also there's no guarantee the other pilot wouldn't work to prevent it.
 Indeed, it was deemed that checking the safety latches on the switches was not necessary.
 If a pilot were feeling suicidal it would have been so much easier for them to drive off a bridge on the way to work.
 The chance of any flight crashing due to pilot suicide is 1 in 122 million.
 Very, very unlikely.
 Logical thinking by a pilot murdering his passengers, crew and himself is non existent.
 Suicide is the number one likely cause of this crash.
 Fuel control switches do not move by itself of an iPad hitting it.
 A pilot needs to move the switches by hand.
 I cannot find any other cause for this crash.
 Especially the question ' why did you move the switches' is extremely suspicious.
 I bet the captain said that.
-He was the only one with his hands free to move the switches. |
+He was the only one with his hands free to move the switches.
+2 users liked this post.
+Reply to this quoting this original post.
+You need to be logged in.
+Not available on closed threads. |

 nrunning24